ew5234/Crafting-Interpreters-Chapters-1-3-Challenge-Problems/README.md

         newNode->next = temp->next;
         newNode->previous = temp;

-        //update the position's old node if not last in list if (temp->next != NULL){
+        //update the old node if not last in list if (temp->next != NULL){
             temp->next->previous = newNode;
         }